psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Richard Gough, color sergeant of the 77th depot, stationed at Parkhurst, was first examined, and said— I do not know either of the prisoners.
 Part of the articles now produced were my charge.
 On Tuesday morning last, having heard of a robbery being committed in the riding school at the barracks, I immediately went to see if any of the packages that were left in charge by Colonel Graham Egerton, of the 77th regiment, on his leaving England with the regiment for Constantinople, were disturbed.
 I found that a bed vellese had been opened and a buffalo's skin, a pair of blankets, bolster, two feather pillows, pilot jacket, and a polka cloak had been taken out of it.
 About the 17th ult.
 I had the vellese taken to my quarters to be aired.
 I saw it unpacked, and afterwards packed the things in myself.
 It was taken back to the riding school on the 23rd.
 It was fastened by buckles, and not locked.
 It was never opened at my quarters after I packed it.
 I know it was full when taken back to the riding school, because it took two men to carry it.
 The riding school is not locked during the day, but whether it is at night I am not aware.
 On the 24th I put my hand inside the package to see if the things were all right, and found that they were.
 On coming from church to the parade ground we had to pass through the riding school to get to the parade ground.
 When I came out of church last Sunday I turned round and looked at the vellese and saw that it was quite tight, and just as had previously left it.
 All the things I have mentioned, except the pilot jacket which is not here, are those now produced.
 I believe there were other packages broken open belonging to the 95th regiment, but I only had charge of those of the 93rd.

-Elizabeth Sterrett, a common prostitute, living in the Tontine yard, Cosham-street `[the original name of South Street]`, Newport, was next examined, and said—On Tuesday morning last, about half-past seven, the prisoner Charles King brought to my house a bundle tied or rolled up in something black like a coat or cloak.
+Elizabeth Sterrett, a common prostitute, living in the Tontine yard, Cosham-street, Newport, was next examined, and said—On Tuesday morning last, about half-past seven, the prisoner Charles King brought to my house a bundle tied or rolled up in something black like a coat or cloak.
 He said he found it, and asked me to let it stop at my house a bit.
 I said yes.
 He did not open it, nor did I. He took it upstairs into my bedroom.
 He came down stairs again, and remained there till the police constable came, about ten o'clock the same morning.
 He gave no account of where he got it.
 A girl from Portsmouth was having some breakfast with me when he came.
 I left them together in my house and went across the yard to the public house, and whilst there the policeman came and asked me if knew Charles King, and I said yes.
 He said, where is he.
 I said in my house.
 He asked me if he had brought a bundle.
 I said yes.
 I told him to go in and look for it.
 I told him to go up stairs.
 I went with him.
 King was in the house, concealed in the cupboard.
 The policeman brought down the bundle and opened it in my presence.
 There were four articles in it; a blanket, pillow, cloak, and pair of boots.
 I cannot swear that those now produced were the articles the policeman took away.
 I have not seen the prisoner Lang since somewhen last week.
 I saw King at the Tontine public house about seven or eight on Monday evening.

 Jane Lock, another of those unfortunate girls, living in the same yard as the last witness, said— I know the prisoners.
 I saw King on Monday night.
 On Tuesday morning, about half-past seven, I saw him in the Tontine yard.
 I was in a neighbour's house the time.
 When I went into my own house, I saw some things there.
 It was about half-an-hour before I went to my own house.
 I did not see King away, or what become of him.
 When I went up stairs I saw a blanket and pillow had been put on my bed, and when I came down stairs again and looked in the cupboard, I found some wet shirts and a sheet.
 The blanket and pillow were laid loose on the bed as if they belonged to the bed.
 I am sure they were not there when I left the house.
 Just after I found these things my house King came in, and I asked him if he had brought the things and put them where I found them.
 He said, yes.
 I begged him to take them away.
 He said he would presently.
 He had nothing else with him.
 I then went out and King followed.
 I went across the yard.
 I returned in about ten minutes and found the pillow was gone.
 King was then in Elizabeth Sterritt's.
 I went into him and asked him if he had taken the pillow.
 He said, yes.
 I said to him, I wish you would come and take the rest away.
 He said he was going home bye-and-bye and he would take them with him.
 Whilst I was talking to Mrs. Sterritt P.C.
 Hobbs and the picquet came up the yard.
 The policeman took charge of the things and carried them away.
 I did not see anything of Lang.